 The Village of Masset is located at the north end of the islands of Haida Gwaii, which is located 100 kilometers west off the northern coast of British Columbia, Canada.
-Made up of over 200 islands large and small, Haida Gwaii covers an areas of approximately 1,000,000 hectares.
+Made up of over 200 islands large and small, Haida Gwaii covers an areas of approximately 1,000,000 hectares and has a population close to 5,000 residents.